pensjonatus/flash-fiction/blog/cookout.md

 ---
-title: 'Cookout'
+title: Cookout
 date: '2013-06-23'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 It was a hot day in the kitchen.
 I was washing some pots when the boss came up